uozuAho/note_searcher/vscode/README.md

 Links to the currently open note are shown in backlinks section of the sidebar.

+Only markdown links are currently supported.

 ### Find dead links

-Markdown links to files that can't be found are shown in the dead links section of the sidebar.
+Links to files that can't be found are shown in the dead links section of the sidebar.

 ## UNDER CONSTRUCTION